freedomofpress/dangerzone/docs/developer/release/pre-release.md

 1. Remove any mention to this version from our repo.
    - Consult the previous paragraph, but also `grep` your way around.
 2. Add a notice in our `CHANGELOG.md` about the version removal.

-## Bump the minimum Docker Desktop version

-We embed the minimum docker desktop versions inside Dangerzone, as an incentive for our macOS and Windows users to upgrade to the latest version.

-You can find the latest version at the time of the release by looking at [their release notes](https://docs.docker.com/desktop/release-notes/)